 The ADAM-6051 is a high-density I/O module built-in a 10/100 based-T interface for seamless Ethernet connectivity.
-It provides 12 digital input, 2 digital output, and 2 counter channels with 2000 VDC isolation protection.
+It provides 12 digital input, 2 digital output, and 2 counter channels with 2000 V{DC} isolation protection.
 All of the digital input channels support input latch function for important signal handling.
 Meanwhile, these DI channels allow to be used as 3 kHz counter and frequency input channels.
-Opposite to the intelligent DI functions, the digital output channels also support pulse output function.
+In addition to the intelligent DI functions, the digital output channels also support pulse output function.

-- Communication: 10/100 Base-T Ethernet - Supports Protocol: Modbus/TCP, TCP/IP, UDP, HTTP, ICMP and ARP - Supports Peer-to-Peer and GCL (Refer to Section 5.3.4 and Chapter 7)
+- Communication: 10/100 Base-T Ethernet - Supports Protocol: Modbus/TCP, TCP/IP, UDP, HTTP, ICMP, DHCP and ARP - Supports Peer-to-Peer and GCL (Refer to Section 5.3.5 and Chapter 7)